lorocopey-ocs/SimpleInventoryChallenge/WebVersion/README.md

-# Simple Inventory Management System
+# Simple Inventory Management System (Web Version)

 This is a simple inventory management system implemented in PHP.